Liondance/DP-JHU/codebook.md

 where:

-* (prefix) is 't' for series of measurements derived from time series data, and 'f' for measurements derived via Fourier transforms
+* (prefix) is 't' for time series measurements, and 'f' for measurements derived via Fourier transforms
 * (short) is a short descriptive mnemonic for the feature (measurement)
 * (stat) is 'mean' or 'std', corresponding to the mean or standard deviation of the original series
 * (optional axis) for axial data only, is 'X', 'Y', or 'Z' corresponding to the axis

-Original description
+Original description (for convenience)
 ```
-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
-These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
-Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+The features selected for this database come from the accelerometer and gyroscope 3-axial raw
+signals tAcc-XYZ and tGyro-XYZ.
+These time domain signals (prefix 't' to denote time) were captured
+at a constant rate of 50 Hz.
+Then they were filtered using a median filter and a 3rd order low pass
+Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the acceleration
+signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ)
+using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

-Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
-Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals
+(tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+Also the magnitude of these three-dimensional signals were calculated
+using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

-Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ,
+fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.